Armour/Automatic-Image-Colorization/README.md

 ## How to use

+* First please download pre-trained VGG16 model [vgg16.npy](https://mega.nz/#!YU1FWJrA!O1ywiCS2IiOlUCtCpI6HTJOMrneN-Qdv3ywQP5poecM) to vgg folder

-* Use pre-trained model
+* Use pre-trained residual encoder model
-    * Model can be downloaded here
+    * Model can be downloaded [here]()

 * Train yourself
     1. Change the `learning rate`, `batch size` and `training_iters` according to your goal